EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 As your basenji goes through the juvenile stage and moves toward maturity, he may again periodically test your leadership.
 Most pack members are subordinate.  _**You will not "break his spirit"**_ or inhibit his development into a normal, healthy basenji.
 Rather, you are giving him a defined position in your family, behavior guidelines to follow, and a sense of trust in you, his leader.

-## DISCIPLINE
+## \index{discipline}DISCIPLINE

 Teaching your puppy right from wrong is an important aspect of raising a basenji.
 People often mistakenly assume that a dog learns about his world much like a child would.
 But, in fact, he learns differently than a child.
 He relies more heavily on his hearing and smelling abilities, his more pronounced inherited capabilities and, more important, he does not have a grammatical language.
 That is why we cannot directly communicate with him as we could a child.
 We cannot sit down and reason with him and tell him what we expect of him.

 A dog learns by doing.
 His actions produce specific results.
 If he finds the results pleasing, he will tend to repeat the action.
 If he finds the results unpleasant, he will tend to not repeat the action that produced them.

 There are two techniques used to mold your puppy's behavior which take the above principles into account.
 You should become familiar with these and use them to your best advantage.
-These techniques are called _Positive Reinforcement_ and _Negative Reinforcement_.
+These techniques are called _\index{positive reinforcement}Positive Reinforcement_ and _\index{negative reinforcement}Negative Reinforcement_.
 Positive Reinforcement is used to establish behavior that the dog would not ordinarily do on his own.
 Negative Reinforcement is used to discourage behavior that you find unacceptable or undesirable.

-Positive Reinforcement includes exuberant, enthusiastic praise, food and treats, or play.
+\index{positive reinforcement}Positive Reinforcement includes exuberant, enthusiastic praise, food and treats, or play.
 The time to use this praise is any time your basenji demonstrates behavior you want to reinforce.
 Use lots of praise as you physically guide him through the behavior, or as you coax him into the position with food.
 Also use lots of praise when he does the desired behavior on his own.

-Examples of when to use Positive Reinforcement include: any training such as sit, or down; any dog tricks; teaching your dog to come when called; teaching your dog to stack; going into a crate; relieving himself in the spot you choose; chewing on his own toy; any behavior you want to encourage.
+Examples of when to use \index{positive reinforcement}Positive Reinforcement include: any training such as sit, or down; any dog tricks; teaching your dog to come when called; teaching your dog to stack; going into a crate; relieving himself in the spot you choose; \index*{chewing} on his own toy; any behavior you want to encourage.

-Negative Reinforcement can be Verbal or Physical and should be used to stop any unwanted behavior _**as it happens**_ such as: Relieving in the house; chewing on objects "off limits"; stealing food; jumping up; aggression; getting on furniture; chasing the cat; any behavior you wish to discourage.
+\index{negative reinforcement}Negative Reinforcement can be Verbal or Physical and should be used to stop any unwanted behavior _**as it happens**_ such as: Relieving in the house; \index*{chewing} on objects "off limits"; stealing food; jumping up; aggression; getting on furniture; chasing the cat; any behavior you wish to discourage.

 A Verbal correction should be spoken loud and as if you really mean it.
 Try to make a distinction in your voice between your _No!!!_  and any other conversation you have with your basenji.
 In other words, try not to speak in a monotone (in praise and correction) or direct your correction as a dare or a question (No-o???).

 A loud noise may also work to correct the misbehavior.
 Try slapping your hand down to make a loud noise along with a growly _**NO!!**_ to intimidate your basenji into stopping the behavior.
 The next type of correction is physical.
-The muzzle correction is done by firmly grasping his muzzle in your hand (without squeezing) and telling him in no uncertain terms _**"No, Bad Dog."**_ (Here again, try to sound intimidating.)
-The neck scruff correction is done by grasping the skin on the back or side of his neck and giving a firm shake (but not enough to lift him off the ground) while again giving the verbal correction.
+The \index*{muzzle correction} is done by firmly grasping his muzzle in your hand (without squeezing) and telling him in no uncertain terms _**"No, Bad Dog."**_ (Here again, try to sound intimidating.)
+The \index*{neck scruff correction} is done by grasping the skin on the back or side of his neck and giving a firm shake (but not enough to lift him off the ground) while again giving the verbal correction.

 ![](images/neck-scruff-correction.png "Neck Scruff Correction")